 High Performance Controllers: The FB Series and HA Series are popular high performance controllers.
 They are a finer control, faster and more accurate.
 Used only for more critical applications which rely on precise accuracy including Laboratories and Semi-conductor industries.

 Multiloop Controllers: For applications which need extra inputs and outputs, Pyrosales provide the MA900 and MA901 controllers.
 The MA900 can handle 4 channel input and output, whereas the MA901 handles 8 channel input and output.

 Ramp/Soak Controllers: These programming controllers provide a ‘ramp/soak’ function.
 A RAMP action occurs when the controller increases the temperature from ambient temperature to a set point.
 It remains at the set point for a desired amount of time (referred to as SOAK) – and then will ramp up to a new pre-selected temperature.
 This RAMP/SOAK process repeats according to how it has been programmed.

 AE500 Indicator: As the name suggests, this is an Indicator – not a controller.
 Its purpose solely is to display temperature with no controls.
 It does however include up to 4 alarms.

 Information to consider when choosing your controller

-- Application that requires a controlled process and spacing available for controller size
+- An application that requires a controlled process and spacing available for controller size

-- Input sensor type such as RTD or thermocouple
+- Input sensor types such as RTD or thermocouple

-- Length of stem of the sensor if required
+- Length of the stem of the sensor if required

 - Type of function you require: PID or on/off